The 10 best cottage garden plants, shrubs and flowers to include in a traditional cottage-style backyard

 As its name suggests, mophead hydrangeas produce huge dome-shaped clusters of flowers that can stretch up to 30cm across, in blue, pink, red or white and shades in between.

-Mopheads bloom in early summer and the old flowers add color to autumn displays, even in gardens that see a bit of afternoon shade.
+They are also a good choice for coastal cottage gardens, and the long-lasting flowers, which have strong, straight stems, are ideal for cutting.
+Mopheads bloom in early summer, and the old flowers add colour to autumn displays, even in gardens that see a bit of afternoon shade.

-Compact mophead hortensia varieties, such as Hydrangea macrophylla ‘Altona’ are great for patio pots or raised beds where you can control the acidity of the soil.
+Compact mophead hortensia varieties, such as Hydrangea macrophylla ‘Altona’, are great for patio pots or raised beds where you can control the acidity of the soil.

-A late-flowering shrub that will revive flagging borders is the tree hollyhock, Hibiscus ‘Blue Bird’, that produces exotic-looking, trumpet-shaped blooms up to 7.5cm across with red markings around a cream center.
+A late-flowering shrub that will revive flagging borders is the tree hollyhock, Hibiscus ‘Blue Bird’, that produces exotic-looking, trumpet-shaped blooms up to 7.5cm across with red markings around a cream centre.
+It’s a good choice for partnering with dahlias and cannas to create a tropical-looking scheme in a sheltered hotspot.

 8. Potting Phygelius